 Looking Glass Falls is one of North Carolina’s most popular waterfalls, given its easy, roadside access and classic waterfall beauty.
-US 276 is a gorgeous drive, well-loved for its winding meanders through the Pisgah National Forest and access to the area’s most popular attractions, including Looking Glass Falls, Sliding Rock, Moore Cove Falls, Pink Beds and the Cradle of Forestry.
+US 276 is a gorgeous drive, well-loved for its winding meanders through the Pisgah National Forest and access to the area’s most popular attractions, including Sliding Rock, Moore Cove Falls, Pink Beds and the Cradle of Forestry.
 If you’re adventuring in the Brevard area south of Asheville, there’s a good chance you’ll pass Looking Glass Falls – and it’s absolutely worth a visit.

 At under a half mile, round trip, this barely counts as a hike for most trail fans – but Looking Glass Falls is a must-see.
-Framed by a towering, blocky cliff, Looking Glass Creek drops in a beautiful cascade into a deep, cool pool.
+Framed by a towering, blocky cliff, Looking Glass Creek drops in a beautiful cascade into a deep, clear pool.
 In warm summer months, colorful wildflowers and vibrant green moss blanket the surrounding rock, drenched in the nearly continuous, cool spray of mist from the thundering falls.
 The waterfall is visible from a roadside viewing platform – or descend the trail’s stairs for an up-close view of the falls.

-Looking Glass Falls NC: the hike
+Looking Glass Falls NC: the adventure

 The lower viewing platform and surrounding rock outcrops are great places to take in the waterfall’s beauty – and a gorgeous place for a picnic.
 Morning mountain valley fog, the waterfall’s continuous, cool mist and scores of wildflowers make this one of our favorite places near Asheville for a trailside breakfast and morning coffee.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.